 283 orientation should be more often in a situation of water stress and should be more attacked than

 284 the north-facing slopes.
-However, our results fits not clearly with this hypothesis.
+And what do you expect for flat areas ?
+However, our results do not clearly fit with this hypothesis.
 In the Plains

-285 bioclimatic area, the south-facing slopes and the plateaus are more or less attacked at the same way
+285 , the south-facing slopes and the flat areas are more or less attacked at the same way

 286 than the north-facing slopes.
 In Europe and in north America, Gazol (Gazol et al., 2017) observed